Charl1410/coding-blog/README.md

 * Quit mysql by running the command ```quit;```
 * To seed the data base run ```npm run seed```
 * Finally run ```npm run start``` and navigate to your url route localhost:3001 in your to access the website locally
+* Or follow this link to access the deployed application through Heroku:

 ## Screenshots